After a huge setback in local elections, what path should Erdogan follow in Turkey? - ExBulletin

 Turnout was around 78%, according to state-run Anadolu Agency, compared to 87% in last year's elections.
 The results suggest that it was mainly AKP supporters who did not vote.

 We've never seen him lose like this, he said.
 The CHP now leads the AKP in the polls for the first time.
-This is a landslide victory for the CHP because for the first time it received more votes than the AKP.
+This was a landslide for the CHP as it received more votes than the AKP for the first time.

 Turkey is ready for change,” Unluhisarcikli said.